Zalimben/funcionario-finder/CONTRIBUTING.md

 - [Signing the CLA](#cla)

 ## <a name="coc"></a> Code of Conduct
   Help us keep the app open and inclusive.
-Please read and follow our [Code of Conduct][coc].
+Please read and follow our [Code of Conduct](https://github.com/Zalimben/funcionario-finder/blob/dev/CODE_OF_CONDUCT.md).

 ## <a name="question"></a> Got a Question or Problem?
   Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.